Walmart is shaking up the ecommerce landscape with its answer to Fulfillment by Amazon: Walmart Fulfillment Services (WFS).

 Again, similar to Amazon, this only applies to WFS orders.
 It doesn’t apply if you fulfill your orders yourself.

 According to Walmart’s WFS feature page, Walmart will have dedicated WFS call center associates to answer all of your questions.
 Now let’s just hope they’re better than Amazon Seller Support.

 On Walmart, you will just need to be using WFS to be eligible for ‘Item Page Content.’

-However, Walmart will soon be launching a service that will directly compete with Amazon Prime, called Walmart+.
-Walmart+ will be a $98 membership that includes same-day delivery on groceries and other general merchandise, fuel discount, early access to deals, and other perks.
+Walmart recently launched a service that will directly compete with Amazon Prime, called Walmart+.
+Walmart+ is a $98 membership that includes same-day delivery on groceries and other general merchandise, fuel discount, early access to deals, and other perks.

 How to sell using Walmart Fulfillment Services

 The benefits of using WFS are pretty clear, but how do you get your account set up?